-• The area and population of the territories to which the report relates are shown in the following table:-
+The area and population of the territories to which the report relates are shown in the following table:-

 Arca in square miles.
-Population according to the Census of 1911.
-Presidency proper Sind •••• ••• 77,275 47,789 16,113,042 3,513,435 • Tota 1 225,004 19,626,477
+Pepulation according to the Census of 1911.
+Presidency proper Sind ••• ••• 77,275 47,789 16,113,042 3,513,485 • То tal 725,06\$ 19,626,477

 - 2. During the year under report there were a few variations in the constitution and jurisdiction of the Civil Courts in the Presidency.
 The Subordinate Courts of Dholka and Viramgam in the Ahmedabad Judicial District, continued to be linked till the end of the year.
 Besides, the Subordinate Courts of Kaira and Kapadvanj were linked together under one Subordinate Judge, and the Subordinate Judge thus freed, was appointed Assistant Sessions Judge at Ahmedabad.
-So much of the new village of Northcotepura as was included within the jurisdiction of the Subordinate Judge of Ahmedabad, in the Ahmedabad District.
-Eight villages which had been heretofore included in the local limits of the ordinary jurisdiction of the Subordinate Judge of Athni, in the Belgaum District, were excluded therefrom, and included in the local limits of the ordinary jurisdiction of the Subordinate Judge of Chikodi in the same District.
+So much of the new village of Northcotepura as was included within the jurisdiction of the Subordinate Judge of Dholka, was transferred to the jurisdiction of the Subordinate Judge of Ahmedabad, in the Ahmedabad District.
+Eight villages which had been heretofore included in the local limits of the ordinary jurisdiction of the Subordinate Judge of Athni, in the Belgaum District, were excluded therefrom, and included in the local limits of the ordinary jurisdiction of the Sub-ordinate Judge of Chikodi in the same District.
 The village of Bellary was transferred from the jurisdiction of the Court of the Subordinate Judge of Bail-Hongal, in the Belgaum District, to that of the Court of the Subordinate Judge of Dharwar in the Dharwar District.
-The villages of Bori, Dapodi, Kopavdi and Vakhari, included in the local limits of the original jurisdiction of the Court of the Subordinate Judge of Baramati, in the Poona District, were excluded therefrom, and included in the local limits of the original jurisdiction of the Court of the Subordinate Judge of Talegaon, in the Poona District, were excluded therefrom and included in the local limits of the ordinary jurisdiction of the Court of the Subordinate Judge of Baramati in the same District, were excluded therefrom and included in the local limits of the ordinary jurisdiction of the Court of the Subordinate Judge of Baramati in the same District, were excluded therefrom and included in the local limits of the ordinary jurisdiction of the Court of the Subordinate Judge of Baramati in the same District. - 3.
+The villages of Bori, Dapodi, Kopavdi and Vakhari, included in the local limits of the original jurisdiction of the Court of the Subordinate Judge of Baramati, in the Poona District, were excluded therefrom, and included in the local limits of the oridnary jurisdiction of the Court of the Subordinate Judge of Talegaon in the same District, and the villages of Nanvij, Padvi, Varvand and Kangaon, included in the local limits of the original jurisdiction of the Court of the Subordinate Judge of Talegaon, in the Poona District, were excluded therefrom and included in the local limits of the ordinary jurisdiction of the Court of the Subordinate Judge of Baramati in the same District. - 3.
 The High Court was presided over by the Honourable Sir Basil Scott, Knight, throughtcut the year under report.